ViscousTests/website/content/docs/understanding-the-world/what-to-believe.md

 Note that some stories can be completely true, but still not have the effect they imply.
 For instance, certain foods contain toxins that kill and/or mutate our cells.
-But this does not mean that we shouldn't eat those foods (perhaps every foods falls into this category?).
+But this does not mean that we shouldn't eat those foods (perhaps every food falls into this category?).

 For each of the above statements/stories, there are groups of people who would find them plausible.
 Since some directly contradict each other, how are we to